 Wake up in the past!

-Camp under the stars, safe inside the fortress walls, or sleep in a period style house as you become one of the town residents for the night.
-Your 18th-century experience doesn't have to end when the gates close at 5:00.
-Stay the night, and after the departure of the last visitors of the day, you'll feel like you have the whole Fortress to yourself!
+Camp under the stars, safe inside the Fortress walls, or sleep in a period style house as you become one of the town residents for the night.
+You'll feel like you have the whole Fortress to yourself!